Matheesha-Abiman/ui-ux-design-resources/README.md

 ---

+# 🎨 What is UI/UX?

+## UI (User Interface)

+UI refers to the **visual part of a product** that users interact with.
+It focuses on **layout, colors, typography, icons, buttons, and visual elements**.

+### UI Example
+Example elements in UI design:

+- Buttons
+- Navigation bars
+- Icons
+- Forms
+- Cards
+- Colors and typography

+Example:

+A **login page design** with:
+- Email input field
+- Password input field
+- Login button

+All the **visual elements users see** are part of **UI**.

+---

+## UX (User Experience)

+UX refers to the **overall experience a user has while using a product**.
+It focuses on **usability, user journey, and how easy it is to complete tasks**.

+### UX Example

+Example:

+If a user wants to **order food using a mobile app**:

+Good UX means:
+- The user can find food quickly
+- The ordering process is simple
+- Payment is easy
+- Confirmation is clear

+The **smooth experience of completing the task** is UX.

+---

 # 📱 UI/UX Responsive Design Constraints

 In UI/UX tools like **Figma, Adobe XD, and Sketch**, constraints control how UI elements behave when the **screen size changes**.
 This helps designers create **responsive layouts**.